BranchMetrics/android-branch-deep-linking-attribution/README.md

 2. Make sure the URI scheme of the test build matches the Branch settings
 3. Verify that you've added the proper host 'open' in the Manifest - see [here](https://github.com/BranchMetrics/Branch-Android-SDK#register-an-activity-for-direct-deep-linking-optional-but-recommended)

+5 - __The most recent version of Chrome (40+) is showing me a page not found error__

+Basically Chrome decided that it didn't want to try to open up the app if a user manually entered in a link into Chrome - see the history of this issue here: https://code.google.com/p/chromium/issues/detail?id=331571 The scope of the bug applies to people who copy and paste a Branch link into Chrome, whereas anyone who clicks on a link in Chrome or something that opens the link in Chrome will properly redirect.

+We're working on a work around as well as campaigning the Chrome team to change this.
+If you work at Google, or know someone there, please help.

+6 - __My Note 3 or Samsung Galaxy S4 default browser always take me to the Play Store__

+Unfortunately, there is an unknown issue related to the default browser of those 2 devices which prevents us from opening up the app with some standard methods.
+We're working to resolve this.

 ## Installation

 Current compiled SDK footprint is *40kb*